-Consideration of Reports submitted by State Parties under the Terms of Article 62 of the African Charter on Human and Peoples’ Rights
+Consideration of Reports Submitted by States Parties under the Terms of Article 62 of the African Charter on Human and Peoples’ Rights

-Concluding Observations and Recommendations on the Seventh and Eighth Periodic Report of the Republic of Burkina Faso
+Concluding Observations and Recommendations on the Periodic Report of the Republic of Sudan

-4. These Concluding Observations give an account of the positive aspects identified in the report as well as those factors that restrict the enjoyment of human and peoples’ rights guaranteed by the African Charter.
+6. These Concluding Observations give an account of the positive aspects identified in the Report as well as those factors restricting the enjoyment of the human and peoples’ rights stipulated by the African Charter.

-5. They also highlight the concerns expressed with regard to the contents of the report and the relevant recommendations made by the African Commission.
+7. They also mention the concerns expressed with regard to the contents of the Report and the relevant recommendations made by the African Commission.